Laufire/laufire/Notes.rst

 * 160922

 	* 1433	Bug fixed: In filesys.backup.
 Backups are done to wron targets if the CWD and the backup path differed.

+* 160923

+	* 1241	Redid filesys.makeLink, now it supports both hard and soft links, with soft as the default.